 Bert Salomon is an Austrian winemaker with a long-established family winery in the Kremstal region, not far from Vienna.
 He became acquainted with Australia during his time with import company Schlumberger in Vienna; he was the first to import Australian wines (Penfolds) into Austria, in the mid-1980s, and later became head of the Austrian Wine Bureau.
-He was so taken by Adelaide that he moved his family there for the first few months each year, sending his young children to school and setting in place an Australian red winemaking venture.
-He retired from the Bureau and is now a full-time travelling winemaker, running the family winery in the northern hemisphere vintage, and overseeing the making of the Salomon Estate wines at Chapel Hill.
-Salomon Estate now shares a cellar door with Hither & Yon, just a few steps away from the Saturday farmers’ market in Willunga.
-Exports to all major markets.
+He was so taken by Adelaide that he moved his family there for the first few months of each year, sending his young children to school and setting in place an Australian red winemaking venture.
+He retired from the Bureau and is now a full-time travelling winemaker, running the family winery in the Northern Hemisphere vintage and overseeing the making of the Salomon Estate wines.
+Exports to all major markets. -JAMES HALLIDAY

 AUSTRALIAN TERROIR DRIVEN WINES WITH EUROPEAN HERITAGE

 Looking for the perfect spot for their Australian vineyard, Bert and Gertrud Salomon came to Finniss River in South Australia.
 The wine growing area extends along the southeast shoulder of the Adelaide Hills, part of the Fleurieu Peninsula, a mere 10 km from the chilly Southern Ocean.
 Their passion for great red wines and their enthusiasm for diverse cultures let them become part Australians – this was almost 20 years ago.